Time Management for HR Professionals: Tips and Tools

 - If you are a more visual person and like tools that you can play around with in terms of display, Notion is another great platform for you!
 Compared to Trello, where projects are in boards, Notion can take the look of boards, calendars, and many more!
 Notion enables you to organize, collaborate, and keep track of everything you need to do in a versatile way.

 - As an HR official, a large component of your job would involve hiring.
-Prevue’s APS Pro is an applicant tracking system that supports your HR marketing efforts, sorts candidate in order of potential, keeps a tidy applicant database, and helps to automate communication.
-By using APS Pro to organize and streamline the interview and hiring process, you can save time and direct your energy to other tasks that may require your attention.
+An applicant tracking system can support your HR marketing efforts, sorts candidate in order of potential, keeps a tidy applicant database, and helps to automate communication.
+By using it to organize and streamline the interview and hiring process, you can save time and direct your energy to other tasks that may require your attention.

 Finding What’s Best for You